rwberendsen/eldiem/README.md

 schema evolution will be supported: this will require using a new namespace.
 And this is why it is useful to end your namespaces with an explicit version as we did above.
-If you want to make a breaking change, but you still want to use a similar name, and logically replace your earlier leasing namespace, you can simply create an new namespace:
+If you want to make a breaking change, but you still want to use a similar name, and logically replace your earlier `line_of_business` namespace, you can simply create an new namespace:

 ```
-namespace: com.example.corp.eldiem/leasing/v2
+namespace: com.example.corp.eldiem/line_of_business/v2
 ```